Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Introduction

 In bridging adjacent subgoal imaginations generated from LLMs, we introduce a simple but novel EMD space planning algorithm complemented by model predictive control.
 The algorithm evaluates the gradient of the earth mover's distance between the prevailing point cloud and the target point cloud concerning each discrete point.
 Subtracting this gradient from the current point cloud yields the succeeding viable candidate.
 This process facilitates a direct point-to-point correspondence between the existing state and the upcoming candidate, enabling the deployment of differentiable physics based on a straightforward per-point mean squared error.

 Through this hierarchical strategy, our system can adeptly tackle novel, intricate tasks devoid of any demonstrations or prior training, given a set of candidate tools.
 Experimental results demonstrate that our methodology markedly enhances the efficacy of both single-tool and multiple-tool dough manipulation with various tools and can potentially transfer to real-world robotic applications.
+To summarize, we propose a novel demonstration-free hierarchical planning method that tackles complex long-horizon deformable manipulation tasks without training.
+Our contributions are two-fold: \begin{itemize} \item We leverage LLMs to manipulate dough by decomposing tasks into distinct stages with achievable subgoals. \item We employ Differentiable Physics with Point-to-Point correspondence to execute dough manipulation iteratively, eliminating the need for demonstrations. \end{itemize}